Odizinne/BigPictureTV/README.md

 **Alternative Option:**
 - If you prefer not to configure monitors manually, select `Clone` in BigPictureTV settings.

-## I found a bug

-Feel free to [open an issue](https://github.com/Odizinne/BigPictureTV/issues/new) in the repository.
-Be sure to add as many information as possible to help me reproduce it!

 ## I want to help

 I need help for application translation.